MartinN94/DP-Vehicles/README.md

 3. Open your database manager and manually fill the user.role field with "admin".

+4. After giving admin role, admin should create optional features, categories & tags.
+(Other users can't create vehicle due to requirement of these fields.)

 ## Project installation steps

 1. Clone the repo to your local pc